-We previously announced the release of our KPI Model as part of our Fall 2020 product release.
+We previously announced the release of our KPI Dashboard for manufacturing as part of our Fall 2020 product release.
 A better way to track KPIs is a common customer request.
 Every manufacturer tracks KPIs.
-The success of CIOs and COOs is measured on whether they can meet or exceed KPI targets.
+The success of CIOs and COOs is measured by whether they can meet or exceed KPI targets.
 Operators on the shop floor have basic KPIs around the amount they produce.
 Still, the reality in manufacturing is that granular KPI performance has been challenging due to critical limitations around data.

 - Compare the impact of external factors like humidity on KPIs